-[4] A FEMP can be based on either of:
+[4] A FEMP can be based on either:

-- (1) the default content set out in Part B below; or - (2) industry-prepared FEMP templates and guidance material, with Southland-specific supplementary material added where relevant, so that it includes the default content set out in Part B below; or - (3) a management plan and nutrient budget prepared in accordance with a condition of resource consent to discharge industrial wastewater onto land that is also used for farming activity, with the default content set out in Part B below included where relevant to the farm receiving the industrial wastewater. provided it includes the material set out in Part B below in relation to each farm receiving industrial wastewater. - [5] All FEMPs shall be certified and compliance with the FEMP audited in accordance with Part C.3
+- (1) the default content set out in Part B below; or - (2) industry-prepared FEMP templates and guidance material, with Southland-specific supplementary material added where relevant, so that it includes the default content set out in Part B below; or - (3) a management plan and nutrient budget prepared in accordance with a condition of resource consent to discharge industrial wastewater onto land that is also used for farming activity, with the default content set out in Part B below included where relevant to the farm receiving the industrial wastewater. - [5] All FEMPs shall be certified and compliance with the FEMP audited in accordance with Part C.